hcvcastro/pleni/README.md

 # pleni tool

-Fullstack application for deploy a servers for automatic activities.
+Fullstack application for deploy a servers for automatic activities related with security and http things.

 ## How run